noble-assets/noble/readme.md

 - Cosmostation: Korea
 - Luganodes: Switzerland

-Stakeholders on the NMM will be able to be rotated in and out of the mulitisg over time.
+Stakeholders on the NMM will be able to be rotated in and out of the multisig over time.

 ## Partnership with StrangeLove & Future Technical Development